Reflective Home Windows - Photo: Dee Renee Ericks

 Here are some easy, economical ways to help birds see your windows:

-Create patterns on reflective glass surfaces.
-Quantity and spacing matter: multiple markings 2” to 4” apart are recommended.
+Create patterns on exterior surface of reflective windows.
+Multiple markings 2” to 4” apart is optimal.
 A bar of soap, oil-based Sharpie drawings, and tempera paint are excellent markers on glass.

 The goal of these glass options is to create a visual cue to help birds detect and avoid glass.